 Stop listening to other people’s opinions.

-Here are some pointers on how to cease paying attention to what other people have to say:
+Here are some tips on how to stop listening to what other people are saying:

 1. Keep in mind that their viewpoints are only that—opinions.
 They do not define you, nor are they facts.